 Peter and his wife, Terri, opened Ralston Gallery in Rockport, Maine, in 2011, selling his photographs as well as the work of his lifelong friends, Andrew and Jamie Wyeth.
 He is currently working on a major book about the Maine coast.

 Although, as a young man, Ralston studied very briefly under Ansel Adams, he acknowledges the greater artistic influence of a lifetime of association with the Wyeths – close friends and incisive mentors.

 Service, Past & Present

-Island Institute - Co-founder and Executive Vice-President Island Journal - Art Director
+Island Institute - Co-founder & Executive Vice-President Island Journal - Art Director

 Farnsworth Art Museum - Trustee